proactima/ArcadiaWebForm/README.md

 6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
 7. Find the Application ID value and copy it to the clipboard.
 8. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'UXRisk' in the textbox.
 Then, click on  **Select Permissions** and select 'Access UXRisk API'.
 9. Create a new application secret under API Settings/Keys.
-Name the key something to remember it by and copy it out (ypu will need it in the next step).
+Name the key something to remember it by and copy it out (you will need it in the next step).

 ### Configure Forms App
 1. Open appsettings.json file